 Productivity: let full immersion boost the quantity and quality of your stories

 Let quality feedback highlight your strengths and enable you to overcome weaknesses, in a supportive atmosphere

 Gain motivation and confidence

 Re-energise: through workshops, social occasions and time on your own, all in idyllic surroundings

 Meet writing buddies and mentors.

 I hope you’ve found this post helpful (and the full article even more).
-My next writing retreat takes place in Switzerland from 9 to 15 October 2022: clicking here will take you to details of it and future writing events.
+My next writing retreats take place in Switzerland from 9 to 15 October 2022, 28 May to 3 June 2023 and 24 to 30 September 2023: clicking here will take you to details of them and future writing events.

 I’ve been teaching creative writingsince 2013 to a variety of audiences: from secondary-school pupils to university BA and MA students and from Adult Education classes to individuals.
 I’m a novelist and the Literary Programme Director of the Hampstead Arts Festival in London.

 Images of Writing.ie website reproduced with kind permission.

 This is the tenth special issue of The Riveter, previous ones having focused on the literary output of Romania, Germany, Netherlands, Switzerland, the Baltics, queer authors, Russia, Poland and the Nordic countries.
 Click here to view them – they are free to download.
 Printed copies are available to order from newsstand.co.uk.